BlockchainCommons/SmartCustody/Docs/Case-Study-Sparrow.md

 Additional usage of URs could improve interoperability and resilience for URs as well as future-proofing the overall app.

 * Import of seeds as `ur:crypto-seed` could be offered as a general choice ("Import through URs"), allowing interface with any wallet supporting the specification.
 * Seeds could be requested through `ur:crypto-request`.
+This could be particularly useful for the creation of multisigs, with the creation entirely managed by Sparrow, requesting the exact key derivations it needs from other wallets.
+It would dramatically improve ease-of-use for a multsig creation of this sort.
 * PSBT signing could be requested through `ur:crypto-request` to offer [additional context](https://github.com/BlockchainCommons/crypto-commons/blob/master/Docs/crypto-request-or-crypto-psbt.md) to transactions.
 * Seeds could be output as `ur:crypto-seed` to offer easy backup or emigration from Sparrow in a robust way that's self-identifying and self-verifying.
 * Seeds could be output as `ur:crypto-sskr` to offer more secure backup, once more in a way that's self-identifying and self-verifying.